 Namma Veettu Pillai Box Office Collections (3 Weeks): Enters Top 5 List Of 2019!

 There is no stopping Namma Veettu Pillai, the Sivakarthikeyan starrer, which has found favour with family audiences.
-The Pandiraj movie has completed three weeks of run and is among the top 5 grossing Tamil movies in 2019, so far.
-Namma Veettu Pillai's huge success, once again, proves that family audiences decide on the long run of a film.
+The Pandiraj movie has completed three weeks of run and is among the top five grossing Tamil movies in 2019, so far.
+Namma Veettu Pillai's huge success, once again, proves that family audiences decide the long run of a film.
 Read Namma Veettu Pillai box office collections (3 Weeks) report for the latest update on the numbers.

 The Weekdays